 The legality of the authorization and issuance of the Obligations will be covered by the final approving opinions of Orrick, Herrington & Sutcliffe LLP, Bond Counsel, New York, New York.
 The proposed forms of such opinions are set forth in APPENDIX C hereto.
-Certain legal matters with respect to the Series A Bonds and the Notes will be passed upon for the Underwriters of the Series A Bonds and the Notes by their counsel, Barclay Damon, LLP, Albany, New York.
-Barclay Damon, LLP will serve as counsel to the Underwriters only with respect to the Series A Bonds and the Notes B Bonds.
+Certain legal matters with respect to the Notes will be passed upon for the Underwriters of the Notes by their counsel, Barclay Damon, LLP, Albany, New York.
+Barclay Damon, LLP will serve as counsel to the Underwriters only with respect to the Notes and not with respect to the Bonds.